lrencallado/crypto-checkout-simulator/README.md

 ## 📦 Features

 - `POST /api/v1/checkout` – Create a fake checkout session
-- `POST /api/v1/webhook` – Handle simulated Coinbase webhook payloads
+- `POST //webhook` – Handle simulated Coinbase webhook payloads
+- `/up` - Laravel includes a built-in health check route that can be used to monitor the status of your application
+- `/pulse` - Laravel built-in pulse delivers at-a-glance insights of application's performance and usage.
+Track down bottlenecks like slow jobs and endpoints, find your most active users, and more.
 - Input validation via Laravel FormRequest
 - Mocked Coinbase payment URL
 - Stores transactions in a MySQL database